inveniosoftware/invenio/docs/architecture/infrastructure.rst

 -------------
 Invenio comes with a default object storage REST API to expose files.
 Underneath the hood, Invenio can however store files in multiple different storage systems due to a simple storage abstraction layer.
-Also, it possible to completely by-pass the Invenio object storage and directly use another storage system like S3.
+Also, it is possible to completely by-pass the Invenio object storage and directly use another storage system like S3.
 In this case, you just have to be careful to manage access correctly on the external system.

 **Multiple storage systems**

-One force of Invenio is that you can store files on multiple systems at the same time.
-This is useful if you for instance need to use muliple system or do live migration from one system to another.
+One strength of Invenio is that you can store files on multiple systems at the same time.
+This is useful if you for instance need to use multiple systems or do live migration from one system to another.